symfony/symfony-docs/components/phpunit_bridge.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 3.1
-    The ability to disable the deprecation helper was introduced in version
+    The ability to disable the deprecation helper was introduced in the 3.1
-    3.1.
+    version of this component

 Set the ``SYMFONY_DEPRECATIONS_HELPER`` environment variable to ``disabled`` to
 completely disable the deprecation helper.
 This is useful to make use of the